CreativeBuilds/heim/docs/installation.md

 ## Create a virtual environment

-It is recommended to install HELM into a virtual environment with Python version 3.8 to avoid dependency conflicts.
-HELM requires Python version 3.8.
+It is recommended to install HEIM into a virtual environment with Python version 3.8 to avoid dependency conflicts.
+HEIM requires Python version 3.8.
 To create, a Python virtual environment with Python version >= 3.8 and activate it, follow the instructions below.

 Using [Virtualenv](https://docs.python.org/3/library/venv.html#creating-virtual-environments):